-The mission of IMTD is to promote a systems-based approach to peacebuilding and to facilitate the transformation of deep-rooted social conflict.
+The mission of IMTD is to promote a systems-based approach to peacebuilding and to facilitate the transformation of deeply-rooted social conflict.
+Furthermore, we focus on the advancment of clinical education in peacebuilding and the holistic development of university students and professionals new to the field.
 The Institute is based in Arlington, VA, and has more than 1300 members in 31 countries.
 IMTD is supported by a wide range of key personnel, associates and interns.
-265 interns from 56 countries have worked at the Institute.
+Nearly 300 interns from 56 countries have worked at the Institute.
 Since IMTD first opened its doors, it has articulated and committed to a set of twelve principles for its work.

 IMTD's 12 Principles